Anjali Leverton, MBACP - Support with Anxiety, Loss, Labels & Stereotyping

 However, if online is not an option for you, I am able to offer some limited face to face appointments from purpose built counselling rooms, in Essex.
 These would be offered inline with current Governmental guidelines and we would need to complete a risk assessment prior to booking any appointments.

-I know that getting in touch may feel daunting and that you might be hoping that the difficult feelings will pass, but, if you feel that you could benefit from speaking with me, please email, call or text and I'd be very happy to answer any questions and to help you get the support that is right for you, without obligation.
+I know that getting in touch may feel daunting and that you might be hoping that the difficult feelings will pass, but, if you feel that you could benefit from professional and ethical counselling that works for you please email, call or text and I'd be very happy to answer any questions and to help you get the support that is right for you, without obligation.

 Thank you for looking at my profile and I look forward to hearing from you.